 I do not feel ashamed to admit that I was one of those practitioners.
 I rather take it as a pride to realize it quickly and allow the flexibility in practices among different teams.

-With a success story and a model that worked in one of the project, it is a general temptation to replicate it in the other projects.
-Although it looks good apparently not to change a winning strategy but this approach overlooks a very significant factor i.e. diversity of the team psychologies.
+With a success story and a model that worked in one of the projects, it is a general temptation to replicate it in the other projects.
+Although it looks good apparently not to change a winning strategy this approach overlooks a very significant factor i.e. diversity of the team psychologies.
 While one team prefers certain practice or in a certain way, another might not be at comfort with it.
 Without teams feeling at home and owning the process, you cannot do any wonders being a process guy.